codenametobes/scratchcollective/README.md

 We also provide a bridge and a how-to to sell your ScratchCollective NFT on the OpenSea marketplace.

 In this app, I leverage the MERN stack (MongoDB, Express, React Node) combined with:
-Interplanetary File System (IPFS)
+Interplanetary File System (IPFS),
-Metamask & the Ethereum Provider API web3.js eth-sig-util a custom ERC-1155 contract (Solidity) a python child process utilizing TensorFlow combined with the Arbitrary Image Stylization model
+Metamask & the Ethereum Provider API, web3.js, eth-sig-util, a custom ERC-1155 contract (Solidity), and a python child process utilizing TensorFlow combined with the Arbitrary Image Stylization model

 One cool feature outside of the AI-Art Generation and the blockchain interaction is the automated login process based on your active Metamask wallet account.